Scroll to content

 At St Edward's CE Primary School, safeguarding is everyone's responsibility.

-Our Deputy Designated Safeguarding Leads -Mrs Kerrie Lewis & Mrs Louise Felton
+Deputy Designated Safeguarding Leads - Mrs Kerrie Lewis & Mrs Louise Felton

 Pupil Safety Committee - Year 6 pupils